BUSINESS PROBLEMS: A COMPLIANCE WAKE-UP CALL

 Collecting Stakeholder Information

-Stakeholders are an important part of the company, we ask them to provide information about themselves.
 The service team will then ensure that the client's credentials align with the nature of the business and verify the legitimate source of their shareholders’ investment funding.

 Image: Stakeholder information is collected in two stages: collectively during the KYB process, and individually during the KYC process.